mgrabovsky/PyPSA/doc/user-guide/optimal-power-flow.rst

 Global constraints apply to more than one component.
 They are activated if a
-global constraint with the corresponding ``type`` is added to the n.
+global constraint with the corresponding ``type`` is added to the network.
 By default, the constraint applies to all investment periods.
 For multi-decade optimisation, a global constraint can be set for one investment period only (e.g. a :math:`\mathrm{CO}_2` limit for a specific investment year) by specifying this in the